 Anne has lived in Jackson for over 30 years, having been raised in Boston.
 She and her husband, Len Carlman, lawyer and community activist, live in Wilson and have two children, Madeline and Reed, who are 22 and 18 respectively.
 Reed graduated from Jackson Hole Community School in 2019, and is headed to Bowdoin College after a gap year in South America and New Zealand.
 Madeline graduated from Hamilton College in 2019, and is studying abroad on a Bristol Fellowship.

-Anne works for Center for the Arts as a Development Officer.
+Anne is the Development Director for Center for the Arts.
 Presently she serves on the Boards for Jackson Hole Community School and Trust for Public Land Northern Rockies division.
 Anne graduated from Hamilton College and later earned her Master’s in Landscape Design.

 Together, Anne and her family are avid cyclists, skiers, hikers, equestrians, and river runners.